 I’ve been playing around with this recipe for a while after watching the Chief Taster devour various fish fritters or fish cakes in Barbados and St Lucia.
 The popular Barbados fish cakes are made with a lot of batter and no low carb flour was going to replicate that.
 However, I wanted the challenge of a low carb fish fritter.

 I decided to make these fish fritters with a bare minimum of flour just to bind the cooked fish mixture.
 Different brands of coconut flour were used with different results.
 Admittedly I had been throwing in the coconut flour without measuring it and going by eye and texture whether to add any more.
-By the fifth batch I measured the coconut flour and finally cake up with a recipe that the Chief Taster was happy with.
+By the fifth batch I measured the coconut flour and finally came up with a recipe that the Chief Taster was happy with.

 Although I recommend serving these spicy fish fritters warm, ideally once cooked, the Chief Taster can testify that they are also delicious cold.
 I had put a few in his packed lunch one day which he decided to eat cold, rather than stink the microwave out at work.
-Fair enough as who reheats fish in a work microwave?
+Fair enough, as who reheats fish in a work microwave?
 It leaves a fishy aroma for the rest of the day!

 I have used various white fish to make these spicy fish fritters with the Chief Taster enjoying all versions.
 I’ve mainly tried saltfish and butterfish.
 Any other white fish should work.
 Just ensure that it is cooked softly fish and adjust any coconut flour to bind the fish mixture.
 If you add too much coconut flour you will end up with a crumbly fritter.